Diegolusberg/android-guidelines/build_process.md

 ### 1.1.7 Proguard

 It's very important to use Proguard in release builds.
-Not just for drastic apk size and dex count reductions, but for code obfuscation in case of decompilers usage.
-Using proguard __DOES NOT__ means that your application will be secured, but improves a little.
+Not just for drastic apk size and consequently dex count reductions, but for code obfuscation in case of decompilers usage.
+Using proguard __DOES NOT__ means that your application will be secured, but is better than nothing.

 But is very important to heavly test the app after running proguard, or runtime errors may occur.
 If some library or piece of code use Reflection, some proguard rules may be added to prevent obfuscation of these used classes on Reflection.